laurencun/labs/index.md

 							<header>
 								<h2>Hi.
 I'm <strong>Lauren Cunningham</strong>.</h2>
 							</header>
-							<p>As a software engineer, I get the privilege to work on applications that directly impact the lives of others by building connections, simplifying everyday processes, and meeting unique needs.</p>
+							<p>As a software engineer, I get the privilege to work on applications that directly impact the lives of others by building connections, simplifying everyday processes, and meeting unique needs.<br/>
-							<p>I love contributing to open-source projects and building responsible, forward-thinking products.</p>
+							I love contributing to open-source projects and building responsible, forward-thinking products.</p>
 						</div>
 					</div>
 				</div>